Chase Sapphire Preferred Card New Bonus: 40,000 Points = $500 In Travel, Plus 5,000 Points For Authorized User

-The Chase Sapphire Preferred(SM) Card is a rewards credit card that has upped their sign-up bonus to new cardholders to 40,000 bonus points after you spend $3,000 in purchases within the first 3 months.
-This is quite a good deal, as 40,000 points can be redeemed for $400 cash (real money, via statement credit or check) or two airplane tickets worth up to $250 each ($500 total value).
+The Chase Sapphire Preferred® Card is a rewards credit card that has upped their sign-up bonus to new cardholders to 40,000 bonus points after you spend $3,000 in purchases within the first 3 months.
+This is quite a good deal, as 40,000 points can be redeemed for $500 in travel when you redeem through Chase Ultimate Rewards™.
 You can buy a more expensive ticket and simply pay the difference.
 No annual fee for the first year, $95 in future years.

 Rewards Program Summary